 “…the royal house of Wessex, who became the kings of England, made a point of devotion to Cuthbert, which also gave a useful political message, as they came from opposite ends of the united English kingdom.
 Cuthbert was “a figure of reconciliation and a rallying point for the reformed identity of Northumbria and England” after the absorption of the Danish populations into Anglo-Saxon society…” [according to the 8th-century historian Bede]WIKIPEDIA

-Now Irish Christianity, on the other hand, had held fast and not been influenced by the Roman version, and the Roman’s never conquered Ireland as they did England, and thus had not been as influenced by the Church of Rome, having their own ideas about Christianity that didn’t quite square.
+Now Irish Christianity, on the other hand, had held fast and not been influenced by the Roman version, and the Roman’s never conquered Ireland as they did England, and thus the Emerald Isle had not been as influenced by the Church of Rome, having their own ideas about Christianity that didn’t quite square.

 ..even the names of some of the days of the week are derived from the names of Anglo-Saxon gods.
 Tuesday is Tiws day, Wednesday is the day of Woden or Odin, chief of the gods and taker of the dead, Thursday is Thors day and Friday could be the day of either Frigga (wife of Woden and goddess of love) or Freya (goddess of fertility).Religion In The Anglo Saxon Period